Arts Centre Education

 Arts Centre Education offers Years 1 – 13 students unique experiences in heritage spaces including the newly restored Observatory Tower and recently installed whāriki (woven mats of welcome).

 Our programmes engage students and encourage them to question and critically evaluate information, opinions, perspectives, thoughts and feelings as learners in a world that operates at a high speed.
 The Arts Centre Education team inspire and spark individual student interest in a relevant programme that is wide ranging.

 Programmes are suitable for students from Years 1 to 13 and are supported by the Ministry of Education.
 The programmes incorporate all curriculums and competencies and are delivered across various locations within Te Matatiki Toi Ora, including Rutherford’s Den Victorian Lecture Theatre and the Maker Workshop.
 Te Matatiki Toi Ora has close relationship with mana whenua knowledge holders and is a producer of engaging multi-cultural experiences.
 Our programmes are accessible to all.

 Download the secondary programme summary.

 Costs and bookings

 Programmes are $5.00 per student.
-If cost is considered an obstacle programme subsidies are available.
-Email the team to find out more information.
+If cost is considered an obstacle, please email and find out what subsidies and options are available.

 Did you know?